PaulWieland/ratgdo/docs/09_faq.md

 ## Which control protocol (Security + 1.0, Security + 2.0, dry contact, etc) do I need?

+A matrix of compatible openers is being matinained in the [ratgdo wiki on github](https://github.com/PaulWieland/ratgdo/wiki).

 Door openers manufactured by the Chamberlain Group have a learn button on them.
 The color of the learn button can (mostly) tell you which control protocol the opener uses.

 * Residential overhead mounted openers